rand-net/awsm-cmd/readme.md

 ```

-* Search for a particular project from the awesome list
+* Search for a particular project from the awesome list and open the URL in the
+    default browser

 ```
   rofi-awsm -s